-Cash Reserves provide a measure of the immediate liquidity of the Systems and the ability to meet unanticipated expenditures and changes in cash flow.
-Further, Cash Reserves serve to reduce the short-term financial risk of the Systems.
-The maintenance of Cash Reserves promotes the financial stability of the Enterprise Funds and reduces overall financial risk.
+Cash Reserves provide a measure of the immediate liquidity of the System and the ability to meet unanticipated expenditures and changes in cash flow.
+The maintenance of Cash Reserves promotes the financial stability of the Enterprise Fund and reduces short-term and overall financial risk.